DanieleDeSensi/peafowl/README.md

 The framework can be used in two different modes: Stateful and Stateless.
 + Stateful: is suited for applications which don't have a  concept of 'flow'.
-In this case the user simply pass to the library a stream of packets without concerning about how to store the flow.
-All the flow management and storing will be done by the library.
+In this case the user simply pass to the framework a stream of packets without concerning about how to store the flow.
+All the flow management and storing will be done by the framework.

 + Stateless: is suited for applications which already have a concept of 'flow'.
 In this case the framework demand the storage of the flow data to the application.
 The user application should be modified in order to store with